-Security CAF calculation: the numerator in the CAF calculation is the Required Capacity of the Customer, i.e. 250kVA.
+Security CAF calculation: the numerator in the CAF calculation is the Required Capacity of the Customer, i.e. 225kVA.
 The denominator is the New Network Capacity following Reinforcement, this being the maximum generation that could be connected whilst keeping the voltage rise within acceptable limits.
-As the length of overhead line to be reinforced has been determined to accommodate the 250kVA requirement only, then this is also 250kVA in this case.
+This is 19,700kVA.